The boundary spanning role: Nature, influence, communication satisfaction and gender concerns

 The study further showed that within the case it was not possible to clearly differentiate between the informational and representational roles of boundary spanners.
 Instead five overlapping functions termed (1) transacting, (2) filtering, (3) external information acquisition and control, (4) representation, and (5) buffering by Adams (1980) were identified.

 The gatekeeping role of boundary spanners was also investigated.
 It was found that boundary spanners are more likely to relay through informal communication, information that they've learned from outside the organization, than they are to relay that information if they must depend on formal communication.
 An individual's perception of the routinization of his or her organizational role was found to have an inverse relationship with perceived power.
 Finally, no statistically significant differences were found among levels of boundary spanning for either role conflict or communication satisfaction across the organization.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zoch, Lynn Marie, "The boundary spanning role: Nature, influence, communication satisfaction and gender concerns" (1993).
 Mass Communications - Dissertations.
-Paper 58.
+58.